Skip to content

 Now you know the basics of WEBKNOSSOS.
 Feel free to explore more features of WEBKNOSSOS in this documentation.

-If you need help with WEBKNOSSOS, feel free to contact us at hello@webknossos.org or write a post in the forum. scalable minds also offers commercial support, managed hosting, and feature development services.
+Please contact us at hello@webknossos.org orwrite a post in the WEBKNOSSOS support forum if you need help with WEBKNOSSOS. scalable minds also offers commercial support, managed hosting, and feature development services.

 Read the installation tutorial if you wish to install WEBKNOSSOS on your server.